MalaikaPK/Poker-Simulation/README.md

 - **Visualisations**: Generates bar charts and line plots to illustrate raise/fold percentages and win rates for each player type.

 This module is crucial for drawing insights from the simulation data and understanding the strategic behavior of players.
 To run the statistical tests, execute `python chi_square_test.py`.
 The simulation will run with the specified settings from the `poker_simulation.py` module as well as the tests from the `chi_square_test.py` module.

+---

+### 6. `tests.py`
+This module import the saved CSV files from `chi_square_test.py`, in order to make the statistical tests and regressions without running the whole simulation each time.